 Pricing is the biggest lever a business has to drive profitability.
 For money transfers, consumer behaviour is strongly influenced by the price of the service (the price being a combination of a provider’s fees and FX margin).

-Our new optimal pricing analysis (unveiled below), shows major UK banks and providers are almost never correctly pricing to maximize profits.
+Our new optimal pricing analysis (unveiled below), shows major UK banks and providers are almost never correctly pricing to maximise profits.
 Put simply, most of the industry is leaving vast amounts of profit and value on the table.
-We have anonymised the charts below, but all analysis is based on current individual bank and payment company real pricing structures.
+We have anonymised the charts below, but all analysis is based on the current real pricing structures of individual banks and payment companies.

 Across the range of transfer amounts, the majority of payment companies are too expensive.
 This means they could lower prices, win more customers and make up for the loss in per customer revenue through increased volume.
 In other cases, companies could actually increase their margins without significantly affecting their acquisition rates.